RMS Niagara: Canadian–Australasian Line

-On 1 September 1939 the Second World War began.
-That October Canadian-Australasian Line introduced a 33 percent war surcharge on passenger fares.
-In January 1940 this was reduced to 15 percent to encourage travel between Australia and New Zealand.
+On 1 September 1939 World War II began.
+That October Canadian-Australasian Line introduced a 33 per cent war surcharge on passenger fares.
+In January 1940 this was reduced to 15 per cent to encourage travel between Australia and New Zealand.

 Loss

 On the night of 13–14 June 1940 the German auxiliary cruiser Orion laid a field of 228 contact mines across the mouth of the Hauraki Gulf: in a bid to blockade Auckland, New Zealand's largest commercial port.
 For the next four days ships passed in and out of Auckland without hitting any of the mines.

 On the night of 18–19 June Niagara left Auckland.
 She was carrying passengers including RAAF Air Vice Marshal Stanley Goble, who with his wife was en route to Canada to be air liaison officer in Ottawa.
 Her cargo included half of New Zealand's entire stock of small arms ammunition.
 It was being sent via Canada to mitigate a shortage in the Dunkirk evacuation.
 In her strong room she was secretly carrying 590 gold bars from South Africa, valued at £2,500,000.
 They were a payment from the United Kingdom to the then-neutral United States for munitions.

 At 0340 hrs on 19 June Niagara's bow struck one of Orion's mines off Bream Head.
 The explosion blew the hatch cover and stanchions off her forward hold.
 The cover was blown into the sea, complete with a motor car that had been secured to it as deck cargo.

 Niagara fired distress flares, her wireless operator transmitted a distress message and her crew launched her 18 lifeboats.
 Everyone aboard successfully abandoned ship in 90 minutes, without loss of life, and with only a few minor injuries.
 Sources disagree on the number of people involved.
 They are variously cited as 202 or 203 crew, and 136, 146 or 148 passengers.
 The evacuation was helped by her electric lighting continuing to function.

 Niagara's stern rose clear of the water before she sank by her bow at 0532 hrs in 70 fathom of water between the Mokohinau Islands and Hen and Chicken Islands.
 Her sinking ended a 27-year career in which Niagara made 162 round trips between Australia, New Zealand and Canada and sailed nearly 2500000 nmi.